Gaussian Splatting in Style

 \section{Introduction}

-Driven by the curiosity of how a particular image would appear if painted by Van Gogh, Picasso or any artist, style transfer has been at the heart of the image processing community for a long time.
+Driven by the curiosity of how a particular image would appear if painted by Van Gogh, Picasso and other artists, style transfer has been at the heart of the image processing community for a long time.
 It can be seen as a challenge of texture transfer.
 The core idea of neural style transfer is, given a style image with desired aesthetics and a target image with pursued content, to apply the features of a style image such as colors and texture to the content image while keeping information inside the content image intact.
-Earlier works \cite{efros1999texture, efros2023image,wei2000fast,kwatra2003graphcut} devised powerful algorithms for texture synthesis.
-Further advancements in deep learning gave rise to works such as \cite{gatys2016image,johnson2016perceptual,huang2017adain} that approach the problem by suitably trained neural networks.
-The ability of neural networks to grasp the features of an image at multiple hierarchical levels made them a preferred choice over non-learning based algorithms\cite{gatys2016image}.
+Earlier works \cite{efros1999texture,wei2000fast,kwatra2003graphcut, efros2023image} devised powerful algorithms for texture synthesis.
+Further advancements in deep learning gave rise to works \cite{gatys2016image,johnson2016perceptual,huang2017adain} that approach the problem by suitably trained neural networks.
+The ability of neural networks to effectively grasp the features of an image at multiple levels of details made them a preferred choice over non-learning based algorithms\cite{gatys2016image}.
 Fuelled by the availability of 3D data, this phenomenon of style transfer was extended to the stylization of scenes\cite{huang2022stylizednerf,huang2021learning,liu2023stylerf,zhang2022arf}, and is referred to as {\em scene stylization}, which is the primary focus of this work.

 The ability to control the visual properties of a scene is central to many practical applications such as avatar modeling or scene editing \cite{pang2023ash,moreau2023human,qian2023gaussianavatars,zheng2023gpsgaussian} to name a few.
-With the wide adaptability of various augmented and virtual reality appliances gaining momentum, it is not only necessary that these techniques are correct, but also need to execute in real-time for maximum consumer satisfaction.
+With the wide adaptability and increasing interest in various augmented and virtual reality applications, it is not only necessary that these techniques are accurate, but also real-time capable to ensure the best user experience.